Domain expiration pages have been re-designed

 Apart from the domain renewal instructions, the page will also feature a domain search form in case the customer does not want to use the expired domain, but would rather try a new one, as well as service advertisements related to your store.

-NOTE: These new pages will show up only for domains for which we are the official registrar – .BIZ, .COM, .EU, .INFO, .NET, .ORG, .US.
+NOTE: These new pages will show up only for domains for which we are the official registrar – .COM, .NET, .ORG, .INFO, .BIZ, .EU and .US.

 How long will the new expiration page be available online?

 As an ICANN-accredited registrar, we’ve set the post-expiration renewal period to 42 days.